 One award will be given in each of Tennessee’s geographic areas (East, Middle, West).
 Recipient receives a 1-year membership to TACEE, a certificate, and if they attend the conference their registration will be paid for.

 Applicant must attend TACEE Conference on Friday or Saturday to receive the conference registration.

 Applicant must be a registered or licensed home for at least 12 months and in good standing with DHS.

 Applicant can be awarded only once every 3 years.

 Applicant must submit a written statement of at least one paragraph stating why they would like to attend.

 Applicant must be involved with a region within the state or Support Group.

 Documentation must be submitted showing proof.
 Example: membership card or letter from their local group.

-Applicant must report back to the local Regional Group or Support Group within 3 months stating the benefits of attending the TACEE Conference on October4-5, 2019, held in Nashville, TN.
+Applicant must report back to the local Regional Group or Support Group within 3 months stating the benefits of attending the TACEE Conference on October2-3, 2020, held in Chattanooga, TN.